Literacy At Lathlain Primary

 Reading

 Lathlain currently uses two distinct whole school reading approaches.
-Guided reading is used in most junior primary classrooms whilst upper primary classrooms have adopted a Cooperative Reading approach.
+Guided reading and Cooperative Reading are used in all classes across the school.

 Developing fluency is promoted through the regular changing of home readers, which should be read repeatedly.
 Teachers will provide appropriate levelled strategies for parents to support home reading.